Baked pears are an easy yet elegant sweet and tender dessert that only requires four ingredients and 30 minutes in the oven.

-For a lighter variation, you can serve them with greek-style yogurt (regular or dairy-free) for a lighter variation.
-Our favorite is serving them with unsweetened soy yogurt, but other yogurts work well too.
+You can also serve them with greek-style yogurt (regular or dairy-free) for a lighter variation.
+Our favorite is serving them with unsweetened soy yogurt, but most other yogurts also work well.

 Yes.
 You can make baked pears a few hours ahead and serve them at room temperature.

 Yes, you can.
-Follow the exact same recipe, but cook the apples for 1 hour instead.
+Follow the same recipe, but cook the apples for 1 hour instead.
 Or, try these baked apples with an indulgent streusel topping.

-Store baked pears in the refrigerator, in an airtight container for up to 3 days.
-They are not suitable for freezing.
+Store baked pears in the refrigerator in an airtight container for up to 3 days.
+After that, they are not suitable for freezing.

-To reheat them, either put them in a preheated oven at 350F or 180C for 10 minutes or warm them up in the microwave.
+To reheat the leftovers, put them in a preheated oven at 350°F or 180°C for 10 minutes or warm them up in the microwave.

 You can also eat them cold, but not straight from the fridge.
 They are best at room temperature, so leave them out of the refrigerator for 30 minutes before eating them.